 The nursery rotation occurs in several settings: the normal newborn nursery, the intermediate nursery, and the delivery room.
 The intern is given the opportunity to resuscitate term and preterm infants under the guidance of a pediatric resident, fellow, or faculty member.
 Outpatient follow up of the preterm infant also occurs during this rotation.

 The Neonatal Intensive Care Unit (NICU) rotation exposes the intern to the evaluation and management of critically ill neonates with medical and surgical conditions.
 The intern is one of two on the NICU team and is supervised by a second or third year pediatric resident, neonatal fellow and a full-time faculty member in the Division of Neonatology.
 Admissions to the NICU are augmented by transports from the greater Los Angeles area.

-Interns are able to choose to spend one block in either a community pediatric setting or a subspecialty clinic.
 The subspecialty clinics rotation occurs primarily in the outpatient clinic at Harbor-UCLA and is designed to expose residents to a wide variety of subspecialty services, including cardiology, neurology, nephrology, allergy and immunology, and endocrinology.

 The anesthesia rotation is augmented by a dedicated airway skills curriculum and allows interns to master their intubation skills in order to function effectively as a senior resident on call on the pediatric ward and intensive care unit.
 The Simulation Center is also utilized to review airway skills.

 The child advocacy rotation is designed to introduce the residents to the concept of advocacy and the community resources that the pediatrician can utilize to improve the health of children.
 Ambulatory clinical experiences occur in the context of elementary school communities, adult learning centers and special education environments.
 For more information, visit our Advocacy page.